Conference Program

 9:00 – 9:50Zoltán Kövecses, Eötvös Loránd University, Budapest, Hungary, The Methods of Cognitive Linguistic Analysis of Love and the Emotions (Online presentation)

-10:00 – 10:50Victor de Munck, Institute of Asian and Transcultural Studies at Vilnius University, Lithuania, Emic Methods in Anthropology (or Emic Statistics in Anthropology) (In-person presentation)
+10:00 – 10:50Victor de Munck, Institute of Asian and Transcultural Studies at Vilnius University, Lithuania, Systematic Emic Methods in Anthropology (In-person presentation)

 11:00 – 11:50Victor Karandashev, Aquinas College, Michigan, USA, Promises and Pitfalls in Measurements of Love (In-person presentation)